SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-04-candlemas-etc.md

 > people agreed it made sense to standardize on a specific individual ground squirrel in
 > Pennsylvania.

-(Though there's a lot to be said of the alternative French tradition, in which one simply eats cr&ecirc;pes on this day, "La Chandeleur".
+(There's a lot to be said of the alternative, and saner, French tradition: one simply eats cr&ecirc;pes on this day, "La Chandeleur".
 I think the groundhogs would also prefer we do that, and just left them to hibernate.)